-Whereas a traditional unit heats and holds gallons of water inside its tank all day to be ready when needed, a tankless system is not able to collect and hold water.
-However, the absence of a tank is not a flaw – in fact, it’s the main reason for higher efficiency.
+In a different way, a tankless system is not able to collect and hold water.
+However, the absence of a tank is not a flaw – it’s the main reason for higher efficiency.

-A tankless system is fueled by gas or electric power – the same as a tanked unit – but it heats water as needed.
-When you turn on a hot water faucet, water begins to flow to the water heater.
-The system has a sensor that can tell when water is flowing and signal the unit to begin heating.
-As the water runs into the unit, it flows through a copper pipe, which is coiled.
-The heat source warms the water inside the copper pipe as it flows through and sends it on to the faucet.
+A tankless system is fueled by gas or electric power – the same as a tanked unit – and heats water as needed.
+As water runs into the unit, it flows through a coiled pipe.
+The heat source warms the water as it flows through and delivers it to the faucet.